GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

 **How This Chapter Differs from Previous Chapters:**

 - **Chapter 2 (Live Audio Chat with Gemini):** Utilized the Python SDK for simplifying the audio streaming, but didn't run in the browser.
-It handled audio-to-audio but with the assistance of the SDK's higher-level abstractions. **Importantly, Chapter 2 used a `model_speaking` flag on the client-side to prevent the model's output from being treated as input.** This chapter achieves a similar outcome through a different mechanism, relying on the API's turn management.
+It handled audio-to-audio but with the assistance of the SDK's higher-level abstractions. **Importantly, Chapter 2 used a `model_speaking` flag on the client-side to prevent the model's output from being treated as input.** This chapter achieves a similar outcome through a different mechanism, relying on the APIs turn management.
 - **Chapter 3 (Low-Level WebSocket Interaction - Single Exchange Example):** Introduced low level WebSocket interaction but only for sending a single text query to the model.
 - **Chapter 4 (Text-to-Speech with WebSockets):** Focused on text-to-speech, sending text to the API and playing back the received audio.
 It introduced basic audio handling but did not involve live microphone input or complex audio stream management.